polowis/polowis/README.md

-This project was built with React
+This project was built with React.

+You can read my Vietnamese blog at https://polowis.home.blog/

 ## Available Scripts